claint76/inivation-docs/Others/Student_projects.md

 # APIs to libcaer

-libcaer is a small C library that offers a minimal API to access iniLabs’ neuromorphic devices.
+libcaer is a small C library that offers a minimal API to access iniVation’ neuromorphic devices.
 It would be useful to be able to access those devices natively also in other programming languages that are popular with scientific and industrial data processing applications, such as Python or C++.